Knowledge base

 Author: Nikita Razdorsky

-This is the Heart Center’s power articulated through the Throat Center.
-Your inner truth appears as a short, clear phrase spoken aloud with no attempt to control it.
-Listen not to your thoughts but to the words you utter in the moment—they show what you are genuinely ready to commit your will, resources, and word to.
+This is the articulation of the Heart Center’s power through the Throat Center.
+Your inner truth appears as a short, clear phrase spoken out loud without trying to control it.
+Listen not to your thoughts but to your own speech in the moment—it shows what you are truly ready to give your will, resources, and word to.

-Turn each choice into a simple first-person statement in the present tense or near future: “I’ll start,” “I won’t,” “I’ll take it,” “That’s not for me.”
-Say it aloud and immediately tune in to your felt readiness to act.
-Don’t pad the decision with explanations or soften the wording for others’ comfort—editing your speech instantly pulls you away from your Authority.
-If no natural phrase emerges—if you begin to waver, justify yourself, or hunt for the “right” wording—then it is “not now.”
+Turn the choice into simple first-person statements in the present moment or near future: “I’ll start,” “I won’t,” “I’ll take this,” “This doesn’t work for me.”
+Say it out loud and immediately listen for the feeling of readiness to act.
+Do not add explanations to the decision or soften the wording for other people’s convenience—editing your speech will instantly pull you away from your Authority.
+If there is no natural phrase, if you begin to waver, justify yourself, or look for a supposedly correct wording, it means “not now.”

-Signs of a genuine signal: brevity and specificity of the statement; a feeling of centeredness and an inner “I can/I will” right after you say it; the decision stays firm when you test it with the same word after a short pause; a natural readiness to back your words with action, time, or money.
-If tension arises after you speak, you want to postpone the action, or you feel a sudden need to add “extra arguments,” your Authority has not spoken.
+Signs of a genuine signal: brevity and specificity in the statement; a feeling of composure and an inner “I can/I will” immediately after saying it; the decision remains stable when checked again with the same words after a short pause; a natural readiness to stand behind what you said with action, time, or money.
+If tension appears after the words, if you want to delay action or urgently “add arguments,” the voice of Authority has not sounded.

-💬 The Heart motor is strong, yet it also needs rest: promise only what you can truly sustain or support with resources.
-Break large tasks into stages and use your voice to confirm each next step: “Starting today,” “First milestone done by Friday,” “Continuing/pausing.”
-Honor the cycles of effort and recovery—restoration is just as essential as exertion.
+💬 The Heart motor is strong, but it also needs rest: promise only what you are truly ready to withstand or support with resources.
+Break large tasks into stages and confirm each next step with your voice: “I’m starting today,” “I’m closing the first stage by Friday,” “I’m continuing/stopping.”
+Respect cycles of effort and rest—recovery matters no less than effort.

-Your strategy is to inform before you act.
-Speak plainly and in a timely manner.
-When you trust your voice, influence arises naturally: the word sets the direction, and action affirms it.
+Your strategy is informing before action.
+Speak directly and in good time.
+When you trust your voice, influence arises naturally: the word becomes the direction, and action confirms what was said.

-Common distortions.
-Wanting to please and be “convenient” instead of offering an honest “no”; trying to explain the decision before the short phrase is spoken; bargaining with yourself after a clear “I won’t”; making “someday” promises without immediate readiness; replacing informing others with excuses.
+❌Typical distortions.
+Wanting to be liked and “easy to deal with” instead of giving an honest “no”; trying to explain the decision before the short phrase has been spoken; bargaining with yourself after a clear “I won’t”; making promises “for the future” without immediate readiness; replacing informing your environment with justifications.
 The antidote is simple: one short statement—one decision—one action.

 Ego Projected Authority